 - Training in the ability to perceive and shape social conditions

-If you are unsure whether your diploma in eurythmy studies qualifies you for admission, please ask at the Secretary’s Office.
+If you are unsure whether your first degree qualifies you for admission, please ask at the Secretary’s Office.

 Foreign applicants require proof of sufficient German or English language skills, both spoken and written.
 The language certificate can be submitted during the first year of study.

 More information is available at the International Office.